throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 #### Testing the API from the browser

-Great, now we will query our API from the browser to get the first record of the customers table.
+Great, now we will query the API from the browser to get the first record of the customers table.

 Build the URL using this format: